rapidwebltd/php-simple-google-maps-api/README.md

 $homeCoords = $simpleGoogleMaps->getByAddress($addressline);
 ```

-The above methid will return a object of type LatLong, this allows you to access the cooridates like so.
+The above method will return a object of type LatLong, this allows you to access the coordinates like so.

 ```php
 $latitude = $homeCoords->lat;